1994 FIFA World Cup: Group A

 The Group A game between the United States and Switzerland was the first to take place indoors, played under the roof at the Pontiac Silverdome.

-Following the tournament, Colombian defender Andrés Escobar was shot dead on his return to Colombia, after his own goal had contributed to his country's elimination.
+Following the tournament, Colombian defender Andrés Escobar was shot dead on his return to Colombia, possibly in retaliation, after his own goal had contributed to his country's elimination.

 Victories against Colombia and the United States (in front of a crowd of 93,869) were enough to see Romania through as group winners, despite a 4–1 hammering by Switzerland in between.
 The magnitude of that victory allowed Switzerland to move ahead of the United States on goal difference, although the hosts qualified for the second round as one of the best third-placed teams.

 Switzerland's 4–1 victory over Romania came nearly 40 years to the date of Switzerland's last World Cup victory, also a 4–1 victory, on that occasion over Italy.
-The United States' 2–1 victory over Colombia was its first World Cup victory since June 29, 1950, when it upset England 1–0 in the 1950 World Cup.
+The United States' 2–1 victory over Colombia was its first World Cup victory since their 1–0 upset over England in the 1950 World Cup.

 Group B

-Group B produced two of the four semi-finalists of this World Cup — Brazil and Sweden — and was also one of the two groups in which only two, rather than three, sides progressed to the second round.
+Group B produced two of the four semifinalists of this World Cup — Brazil and Sweden — and was also one of the two groups in which only two, rather than three, sides progressed to the second round.
 The match between the two eliminated teams, Cameroon and Russia, broke two World Cup records.
 Oleg Salenko of Russia became the first – and remains the only – man to score five goals in a single World Cup game as Russia won 6–1.
 The goals also ensured that Salenko finished the tournament joint-top scorer with six goals, having previously bagged one against Sweden.
 Cameroon left a mark too as Roger Milla, at the age of 42, became the oldest World Cup goalscorer of all time, as he grabbed his side's consolation goal in the game.
 The result was not enough to take Russia through following losses to Brazil and Sweden.
 Brazil beat Cameroon, and then confirmed the top spot with a draw to Sweden.

 The Swedes also progressed, finishing in second place with five points.
 Sweden's 3–1 victory over Russia was the nation's first World Cup victory since July 3, 1974.
-Russia failed to progress to the second round for the second time, while Cameroon failed to repeat their surprise performance from the previous tournament.
+Russia failed to progress to the second round for the second time (accounting for the Soviet Union's results four years before), while Cameroon failed to repeat their surprise performance from the previous tournament.